Autoimmune Disease Hero Image

 USA USA (High Prevalence)

-Corresponds to 0.7-0.8% of the total population, showing a significantly higher prevalence than other countries.
+Accounts for 0.7-0.8% of the total population, showing significantly higher prevalence than other countries.

 Inquiry AI